Keyboard shortcuts

 A multicore design is a type of multiprocessing in which multiple cores are used to run programs in parallel.
 This is sometimes referred to as chip multiprocessing (CMP).
 Multicore designs generally offer greater performance at the cost of power and area.

-A heterogenous multicore system uses disparate core designs and features to provide multiprocessing.
-This allows for greater task level parallelism without the power and area overhead that a homogenous design requires.
+A heterogeneous multicore system uses disparate core designs and features to provide multiprocessing.
+This allows for greater task level parallelism without the power and area overhead that a homogeneous design requires.
 Currently, a dual-core big/little design is planned.

 Current architecture plan for the Dual-core processor with MESI Coherence